johntrimble/johntrimble.github.io/_drafts/weight-decay-is-not-l-regularization.md

 ## Understanding L₂ Regularization

 With that context, let's talk about L₂ regularization.
-L₂ regularization is a technique to prevent overfitting, which is when a model learns the training data too well, including its noise, and fails to generalize to new, unseen data.
+L₂ regularization is a technique to prevent overfitting, which is when a model learns the training data too well and fails to generalize to new, unseen data.
 It works by adding a penalty term to the loss function.
 This new term is the sum of the squares of all the weights, multiplied by a small scalar constant $\lambda$:

 $$
 L_{total}(\Theta) = L_{data}(\Theta) + \frac{\lambda}{2} \|\Theta\|_2^2
 $$

-The $\|\Theta\|_2^2$ term is the squared L₂ norm of the weight vector, which is simply the sum of the squares of all its elements.
+The $\lVert\Theta\rVert_2^2$ term is the squared L₂ norm of the weight vector, $\Theta$, which is simply the sum of the squares of all its elements.
 The $\lambda$ parameter controls the strength of the regularization.
 A larger $\lambda$ means a stronger penalty for large weights, which encourages the model to keep its weights small.
-The intuition is that models with smaller weights are simpler and less likely to overfit.
+The intuition behind L₂ regularization is that by keeping model weights small, no individual weight can exert disproportionate influence on the output, thereby reducing the model’s tendency to overfit.

 ## What is Weight Decay?